TranChiHuu/postgres-mysql-mcp-server/README.md

 A Model Context Protocol (MCP) server for querying PostgreSQL and MySQL databases.

+## What is MCP and Why Use It?

+**Model Context Protocol (MCP)** is a standardized protocol that enables AI assistants in code editors like [Cursor](https://cursor.sh/), [Windsurf](https://codeium.com/windsurf), and other AI-powered development tools to securely interact with external systems and data sources.

+This MCP server bridges the gap between your AI coding assistant and your databases, allowing the AI to:

+- **Understand your database schema** - The AI can explore tables, columns, and relationships
+- **Write accurate SQL queries** - Generate queries based on your actual database structure
+- **Debug database issues** - Query data to understand problems and verify fixes
+- **Generate database-aware code** - Create application code that matches your database schema
+- **Answer questions about your data** - Query the database to provide accurate information

+### Perfect for AI-Powered Editors

+When integrated with AI editors like **Cursor** or **Windsurf**, this MCP server transforms your AI assistant into a database-aware coding companion:

+**Example Use Cases:**

+1. **Schema-Aware Code Generation**
+   - *You:* "Create a user registration API endpoint"
+   - *AI:* Automatically queries your database schema, understands the `users` table structure, and generates code that matches your exact column names and types

+2. **Intelligent Query Writing**
+   - *You:* "Show me all active users from the last 30 days"
+   - *AI:* Connects to your database, checks the schema, and writes a correct SQL query using your actual table and column names

+3. **Database Debugging**
+   - *You:* "Why is my user login failing?"
+   - *AI:* Queries your database to check user records, verify table structures, and identify potential issues

+4. **Data-Driven Development**
+   - *You:* "Create a dashboard showing user statistics"
+   - *AI:* Explores your database schema, understands relationships, and generates accurate queries and code

+5. **Migration and Refactoring**
+   - *You:* "Refactor this code to use the new database schema"
+   - *AI:* Compares your code with the actual database schema and suggests accurate changes

+### How It Works

+1. **Configure** the MCP server in your AI editor (Cursor, Windsurf, etc.)
+2. **Connect** to your PostgreSQL or MySQL database
+3. **Ask** your AI assistant questions or request code generation
+4. **AI uses** the MCP server to query your database schema and data
+5. **Get** accurate, database-aware responses and code

+The AI assistant can now "see" your database structure and data, making it much more helpful and accurate in generating database-related code.

 ## Features

 - Connect to PostgreSQL and MySQL databases